 The funds available for Prototype Funding should be used in the best possible way to contribute to increasing the quality, market opportunities and variety of digital games developed in Hamburg.
 In addition, the funding is intended to support new founders, start-ups and companies and create new jobs on site.
 In order to achieve these goals, the experts on the awarding committee will have to make an assessment and decide on all complete and timely submitted applications.
 This is also necessary if more applications are submitted in a funding round than can be covered by the available budget.

-The grant per project amounts to up to 80 percent of the estimated development costs, but no more than 80,000 euros.
-As a de minimis funding, the total amount of prototype funding may not exceed a total of 200,000 euros over a period of three years.
+As de-minimis funding, the total amount of prototype funding may not exceed a total of 200,000 euros over a period of three years.

 Yes, an own financial contribution of at least 20 percent of the eligible development costs must be budgeted for and evidence of this must be provided.
 The following possibilities exist, among others, to prove the personal contribution: